AltaMira-Collaboratory/altamira-collaboratory.github.io/index.md

 # AltaMira Collaboratory

-A collective of researchers working at the intersection of generative AI and the sciences.
+A collective of researchers working at the intersection of generative AI, the sciences, and engineering.

 ## Members